lilo750/blog/README.md

 # blog.github.io
-this is a simple project written by html and css hope you like it :D
+this is a simple website project has two pages {home - blog } written by html and css hope you like it :D

 <b>note</b> : it's under development